TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

    - **1-click confirmation with biometric or PIN** to ensure the action is deliberate.
    - Log a **signed consent record** (timestamp, hash of disclosed data, transaction data) for audit purposes.
    - Display a **"final confirmation screen"** summarizing:
-     - Amount, merchant details, disclosed identity data, and transaction hash (pre-broadcast).
+     - Amount, verifier details, disclosed identity data, and transaction hash (pre-broadcast).
 5. **Audit and Legal Proof**

    - The wallet must generate a **consent receipt** linking:
      - The **presentation_submission** (Verifiable Credential disclosures),
      - The **transaction_data hash**, and
      - The **user confirmation event** (with timestamp).
-   - This ensures verifiable proof of customer consent as required by **TFR Article 14** and **MiCA transaction reporting rules**.
+   - This ensures verifiable proof of user consent as required by **TFR Article 14** and **MiCA transaction reporting rules**.

 ### Transaction data

-To comply with **MiCA** and the **EU Transfer of Funds Regulation (TFR)**, merchants and wallet providers must retain specific transaction data for auditability, AML/KYC checks, and regulatory reporting.
+To comply with **MiCA** and the **EU Transfer of Funds Regulation (TFR)**, verifiers and wallet providers must retain specific transaction data for auditability, AML/KYC checks, and regulatory reporting.
 Logging ensures that each stablecoin payment can be traced back to its source, with all required identity attributes preserved.

 **Data that must be logged includes:**